C.J. Abrams Player Props: Nationals vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 8.5 K/9, which ranks 21st in the league.
+- The Cardinals pitching staff is 21st in the league with a collective 8.5 strikeouts per nine innings.

-- The Cardinals have the 19th-ranked team ERA across all league pitching staffs (4.42).
+- The Cardinals' 4.45 team ERA ranks 21st among all MLB pitching staffs.

-- Cardinals pitchers combine to surrender 72 home runs (one per game), the fifth-fewest in the league.
+- The Cardinals allow the fourth-fewest home runs in baseball (72 total, one per game).

-- His most recent time out was on Tuesday against the San Francisco Giants, when the righty tossed 4 1/3 innings, surrendering six earned runs while giving up 10 hits.
+- In his most recent appearance on Wednesday against the San Francisco Giants, the lefty tossed 6 1/3 innings, allowing three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.